 Total Cost Installed

-Based on that, you can expect to pay about $800 to $1,200 per square for a metal shingles roof installed.
+With professional installation, you can expect to pay between $1,000 and $1,500 per square for a new metal shingles roof.

-Thus, an average-sized ranch style roof measuring 1,700 square feet or 17 squares will cost anywhere from $13,600 to $20,400 installed, which is roughly twice as much as you would normally pay for an asphalt shingles roof.
+For example, an average-sized ranch style roof measuring 1,700 square feet or 17 squares will cost anywhere from $17,000 to $25,500 installed, which is roughly two times as much as you would normally pay for an asphalt shingles roof.

-Pros and Cons: Metal shingles presents an attractive combination of price to value in terms of its durability, longevity, looks, energy efficiency, and maintenance-free performance.
+Pros and Cons: Metal shingles present an attractive combination of price to value in terms of its durability, longevity, looks, energy efficiency, and maintenance-free performance.

 One disadvantage of metal shingles is that if you were to install PV solar panels over metal shingles, you would need to make penetrations in the metal shingles roof in order to install the mounts, as unlike standing seam, there are no ribs/vertical seams to attach the solar panels to.